Stage 1 music lesson ideas

 - Students hold hand on chest, neck or wrist and feel their pulse.
 Is it steady?
 Is it fast or slow?
 Does it get faster or slower or does it stay the same?
 Note that this is their heartbeat.
 It should be steady while they are sitting down, but that it can change to be faster or slower.
 This is the same for the beat in a song.

 - Sitting in a circle, the teacher starts a simple beat.
 Students follow by clapping.
-Change periodically to incorporate feet, knees, elbows, head, etc.
+Change periodically to incorporate feet, knees, elbows or head.

 - Some students create their own beat.
 Focus on not getting faster or slower but keeping it steady like a heartbeat.

 - Introduce numbers as another way to count beats depending on the beats in the bar.
-Students replicate with clapping, claves, marching, etc.
+Students replicate with clapping, claves or marching.